CLUTTER, KIDS AND THE TYPES OF TOYS I DON’T DECLUTTER

 But is wasn’t just me that ended up benefiting.
 The best part of it all was that my children benefited too, in ways that I hadn’t even anticipated.
-You can read more about these benefits in my blog post over here.
+Read more about the benefits of decluttering the toys here.

 When it comes to choosing which toys to keep, I would suggest keeping those toys that foster creative play.
 They can be used in a variety of ways and places with a bit of imagination and role play.
 I tend to get rid of the ones that have bright lights and make lots of noise and do all the play for your kids.
 I want my kids to do the playing instead!

 To help you understand what I’m talking about, the following list gives you some ideas of the types of toys I like to keep around.
 Where I can’t find the exact same as we’ve got here at home, I’ve found a similar example so you can see what I’m talking about.
 Just click on the links for further information.

 ***(Please note that this list contains affiliate links which means I earn a commission if you purchase any of them but there’s no extra cost to you.
 These links are to products that I have used and love myself or I would like to try and I think they’re worth sharing with you.
 If you have any queries, please check out my Terms and Conditions.)***

-My kids love building Lego but I personally find the newer sets aren’t as flexible as the old, classic, ones.
+My kids love building Lego (and Duplo) but I personally find the newer sets aren’t as flexible as the old, classic, ones.
 They definitely look appealing to children but the individual components tend to be more moulded and specific to the particular box set and it’s difficult to re-use them in other projects.
 This is why I tend to choose the classic Lego sets as I find them more flexible.